Iran–Israel proxy conflict: Syria, Iraq and Lebanon (2019–2020)

 In July 2019, it was reported that Israel had expanded its strikes against Iranian missile shipments to Iraq, with Israeli F-35 combat planes allegedly striking Iranian targets in Iraq twice.

 Israeli airstrikes reportedly targeted Iran-backed militias in Iraq during 2019.

 On 16 September 2019, air strikes, targeting three positions of the Iranian Revolutionary Guards and allied Iraqi militias, killed at least 10 pro-Iranian militiamen in Albu Kamal, Syria.
 The strikes were allegedly blamed on Israel.
-According to the Time, the increase of Iran-Israel tension concurs with discussion of a possible rapprochement between Iran and the U.S.
+According to Time, the increase of Iran-Israel tension concurs with discussion of a possible rapprochement between Iran and the U.S.

 According to Lebanese media reports, on 26 August 2019, Israeli drones attacked a Popular Front for the Liberation of Palestine (PFLP) position in Qousaya, located in the Beqaa Valley of Lebanon, close to the border with Syria.
 The attack came a day after two drones exploded in the Lebanese capital Beirut.
 According to an official from the Palestinian position in the town three air strikes hit the PFLP-GC military position in Quasaya early morning 26 August 2019 causing only material damage.

 On 27 July 2020, explosions and exchange of fire were heard during a "security incident" at the border between the Israeli-occupied Golan Heights and Lebanon.
 The incident involved Israeli soldiers and four Hezbollah fighters who allegedly crossed the border, and came days after a Hezbollah member was killed by Israeli airstrikes in Syria and an Israeli drone crashed in Lebanon.
 The Israel Defense Forces said that there were no Israeli casualties and that the four Hezbollah fighters fled back to Lebanon after being shot at.
-However, Hezbollah denied that their forces attacked the Israeli army, and said that their fighters had not crossed the border.
-The group said that Israel opened fire first.
-Two dozen explosions were heard in Lebanon; an Israeli shell smashed in a civilian home, narrowly missing a family in the house at the time, but nobody was hurt.
+However, Hezbollah denied that their forces attacked the Israeli army, and said that their fighters had not crossed the border, stating that Israel opened fire first.
+Two dozen explosions were heard in Lebanon; an Israeli shell smashed in a civilian home, narrowly missing a family in their residence without injury.